credit card advice

 Once you’ve determined that closing a particular credit card isn’t going to damage your credit score, there is more to it than cutting it in half.

 Call your credit card company’s customer service number and request closure of your account.
 Ask them to send a confirmation letter, and be sure to check your credit report after about 60 days to make sure the account shows as closed and paid in full.

-4. Check Your Reward Points & Policy
+4. Check Your Rewards Points & Policy

-If a credit card that you are considering closing has reward points attached to it, closing the account will likely result in a loss of those points.
+If a credit card that you are considering closing has rewards points attached to it, closing the account will likely result in a loss of those points.
 You should consider using the points you’ve earned prior to closing the card or even converting them into cash as a credit on your account.

 To do this, you can contact customer service and ask what your options are.
 If they do allow a credit, you should be able to request a check in that amount when you do close the card.

 Gaining better control over your spending and finances is always a good move.
 If that means closing a credit card that you no longer need, then make sure you do it right.